-We opened eight new stores during the thirteen weeks ended May 5, 2018.
+We opened 14 stores during the twenty-six weeks ended August 4, 2018.
 We expect new store growth to be the primary driver of our sales growth.
-Our initial lease terms are typically between five to seven years with options to renew for two or three successive five-year periods.
+Our initial lease terms are typically between five to seven years with options to renew for three or four successive five-year periods.
 Our portable and predictable real estate model focuses on backfilling existing markets and entering new markets in contiguous states.
 Our new stores often open with higher sales levels as a result of greater advertising and promotional spend in connection with grand opening events, but decline shortly thereafter to our new store model levels.